barbazul/1kfa/mod_guide_gm.md

 The last responsibility is so important it deserves its own paragraph:

-The players will signal the *kinds* of fun they want to have.
+Players will signal the *kinds* of fun they want to have.
 It is your responsibility to notice these signals and insert that kind of fun into the game.